 As with most run-of-the-river generating facilities, the annual cost of operating the Projects is relatively low compared with fossil fuel fired generation.
-AMP does not anticipate the need to make any substantial capital improvements over the next five to ten years.
+AMP has a 10-year capital improvement plan and it is updated as a part of the annual budgeting process.
+In this plan, and as part of the current budgeting process, AMP evaluates projected capital improvements, where needed, to the rakes, log grabbers or both at each facility that are used to keep the intake clean and maximize generation production.